PalindromicBreadLoaf/rye-init/README.md

 This project currently does not function in the slightest.
 Don't even try.
 Pull-requests are open if someone wants to add a feature though.

+## Notes
+This is mostly a project for me to learn how to write Rust proper coming from someone who is almost exclusively a C dev.
+Don't expect anything crazy to come from this, and even if it does reach a working state, it'll still almost 100% be a better idea to just use the original, battle-tested sysvinit.